The-Catsle/Catsle-Irrigation/README.md

 > May 17 Export

 # Problems
-So this project is a version 1 of the overall concept and we
+So this project is a version 1 of the overall concept but we wanted to start somewhre.
+* The well/creek pump isn't very deep in the water and can run dry during some normal flow states
+* The hose connecting the barrels is too small which results in (slightly) inaccurate fill readings